Domos-Snips/arduino-tpuart/README.md

 -> During programming, the BCU may have no connection to the ARDUINO UNO

--> After programming for communication ICSP 1 PIN 5 and ICSP PIN 6 connect, tested only with ARDUINO UNO revision 3
+-> After programming for communication ICSP1 PIN 5 and ICSP1 PIN 6 connect, tested only with ARDUINO UNO revision 3

 Software